ggalisky/portfolio_mm/_engineering/depthv1.md

 [Freediving](https://en.wikipedia.org/wiki/Freediving) - the sport or activity of diving underwater without the use of breathing apparatus, especially in deep water.

 ## What is D3PTH?
 D3PTH is a freediving smart watch/computer that a friend and I built as part of [MakeMIT link](https://www.devpost.com/software/d3pth).
-We built D3PTH because we though it would be a difficult/fun but doable embedded hardware/software project within the constraints of the MakeMIT hackathon.
-Those constraints were a 16 day build + demo window and a $500 budget.
+We built D3PTH because we though it would be a fun and challenging embedded systems project within the constraints of the MakeMIT hackathon.
+The constraints were a 16 day build + demo window and a $500 budget.
 After being accepted into MakeMIT, we got to work on a plan.

 My role on the team was project lead.
 I worked on the electronics, mechanical engineering, firmware, and physical prototyping (3D printing, soldering etc).